Opulent. Peach. Elbow.

 Tenacity: “Because it is a characteristic that can get you through the challenges and help you get to the ‘finish line’.”
 (Shari United States)

-Whimsical: “Just because it’s my favourite quote from my favourite book*.
+Whimsical: “Just because it’s my favorite quote from my favorite book*.
 ‘Life is full of whimsical happenings, Watson.’ *Casebook of Sherlock Holmes.
 (Caro, Germany)

 Fluffy: “Because of the Little Girl with the unicorn from the movie Despicable Me, ‘It’s so fluffy I’m gonna dieeee’.”
 (Charlotte, Germany)

 We: “I love the word ‘we’.
 It shows strength.”
 (Palvi, India)

 Serendipity: “I just like how it sounds.”
 (Ari, Colombia)